sadnessITS/sadconf/README.md

 3) Dir "config" put into your user directory.
 4) Make dir ~/.themes and copy all files from "GTK themes".
 5) Copy all files from the "User config" into your user directory (~/).
+6) Conf of the system fonts you can easily find in the Internet.